Borsod–Abaúj–Zemplén County

-Borsod–Abaúj–Zemplén (Borsod-Abaúj-Zemplén vármegye, /hu/; Boršodsko-abovsko-zemplínska) is an administrative county (comitatus or vármegye) in north-eastern Hungary (commonly called "Northern Hungary"), on the border with Slovakia (Košice Region).
+Borsod–Abaúj–Zemplén (Borsod-Abaúj-Zemplén vármegye, /hu/) is an administrative county (comitatus or vármegye) in north-eastern Hungary (commonly called "Northern Hungary"), on the border with Slovakia (Košice Region).
 It shares borders with the Hungarian counties Nógrád, Heves, Hajdú–Bihar and Szabolcs–Szatmár–Bereg.
 The capital of Borsod–Abaúj–Zemplén county is Miskolc.
 Of the seven statistical regions of Hungary it belongs to the region Northern Hungary.

 Borsod-Abaúj-Zemplén is the second largest county of Hungary both by area (after Bács–Kiskun) and by population (after Pest County).
 It is the only Hungarian county with two UNESCO World Heritage Sites (the Caves of Aggtelek Karst and Slovak Karst and the Tokaj Wine Region Historic Cultural Landscape).

 Origins and meanings of name

 The county bears the name of three historic counties of Hungary, each of them was centered around a castle.